Ayush-sk-Pathak/Continuum/docs/LESSONS_LEARNED.md

 Empty/corrupt videos (0 duration)
 Extraction failures (missing output file)

-60. Wan I2V Does NOT Need IP-Adapter — Identity Comes from Bridge Frame Date2025-12-21Wrong AssumptionNeed to create pass1_img2vid_ipadapter.json workflow for identity in I2VCorrect ArchitectureIdentity is locked at Bridge Engine stage (SDXL + IP-Adapter), then passed to Wan I2V via CLIP Vision encoding of the bridge frameSource of TruthARCHITECTURE_SUMMARY.md Section 2: "Identity lock survives; the style doesn't matter"
+60. Wan I2V Does NOT Need IP-Adapter â€” Identity Comes from Bridge Frame Date2025-12-21Wrong AssumptionNeed to create pass1_img2vid_ipadapter.json workflow for identity in I2VCorrect ArchitectureIdentity is locked at Bridge Engine stage (SDXL + IP-Adapter), then passed to Wan I2V via CLIP Vision encoding of the bridge frameSource of TruthARCHITECTURE_SUMMARY.md Section 2: "Identity lock survives; the style doesn't matter"
 Why this matters:

-Wan 2.1 does NOT have native IP-Adapter support in ComfyUI The WORKFLOW_IMG2VID_IPADAPTER constant in wan_renderer.py is a placeholder that should NOT be implemented Correct flow: Bridge Engine (SDXL+IPAdapter) → bridge_frame.png → Wan I2V (CLIP Vision encodes frame)
+Wan 2.1 does NOT have native IP-Adapter support in ComfyUI The WORKFLOW_IMG2VID_IPADAPTER constant in wan_renderer.py is a placeholder that should NOT be implemented Correct flow: Bridge Engine (SDXL+IPAdapter) â†’ bridge_frame.png â†’ Wan I2V (CLIP Vision encodes frame)

 Prevention: Don't try to add IP-Adapter to Wan workflows.
 Identity anchoring happens BEFORE video generation.

 ---
 ---
-### 61. World State Tracking — Full Implementation Pattern
+### 61. World State Tracking â€” Full Implementation Pattern

 | | |
 |---|---|